 Fiji Country Report

 Fiji does not have any territorial disputes with its neighbours.
 Relations with Samoa are strained by Samoa's acceptance of Australia and New Zealand in the Pacific Islands Forum and Fiji's resistance.
-However, the risk of interstate war is extremely low.
+However, the risk of interstate war is negligible.
 In August 2017, the Canadian Navy sent a team of sailors to train members of Fiji's maritime forces.

 Vaccinations required to enter the country